 You won't lose points for not voting for a new game mode.

-You'll earn 10 plus 30 points at the end of a round when you're still hidden.
+You'll earn 10 points at the 0 minute mark which concluded the round plus 30 more points, both for when you're still hidden.

-Committing two or more penalties at the same time will even cost you more points.
+It is possible to commit two or more penalties at the same time which will even cost you more points.